 By the time waste gets recycled, 95 per cent of the environmental damage has already occurred – in manufacturing, in oil extraction, in the poisoning of our rivers and air.
 People have to buy less…our economy is based on endless growth, endless production of what our landfills tell us is basically junk.
 The cycle just keeps going: manufacture, consume, discard.

-It's time to make zero waste kits sexy.
-Here's advice on how to assemble your own!
+Here's how to assemble your own!

 Make a card using upcycled materials

 Elevate your Valentine's Day above the basic Hallmark Holiday and skip the purchasing of store-bought cards (which are often wrapped in plastic, which - as we've covered many times - is bad for the planet).